mauriciocarbajal/lithium-cli/README.md

 Dm G C
 ```

-Chords between brackets are secondary dominants which will resolve to a diatonic chord (the seven listed above)
+Chords between brackets are secondary dominants which will resolve to a diatonic chord.

 To play this chords, simply press shift key and his secondary dominant will be played instead of the diatonic chord.

-To be clear, if tonality is C:
+For instance, if tonality is C:
 ```
 s => Dm major chord
 S => A7 chord